Property rates and charges explained

 Emergency Services and Volunteers Fund (ESVF)

-On 1 July 2025, the Victorian State Government’s Emergency Services and Volunteers Fund (ESVF) replaced the Fire Services Property Levy (FSPL).
-This charge will appear on your Moorabool Shire Council rates notice.
+On 1 July 2025, the Victorian Government introduced the Emergency Services and Volunteers Fund (ESVF), replacing the Fire Services Property Levy (FSPL).

-The ESVF supports a broader range of emergency services, including:
+The ESVF supports emergency services and agencies including:

 • Country Fire Authority (CFA)